 A Typical Case Study

-Typical SME Pty.
+Typical Pty.
 Ltd. has a collection of systems that have evolved over time, managed by one onsite technical employee with specialist third parties used to provide other managed solutions.

 CEO George Bandia loves his business but has minimal IT knowledge and has always considered it a cost to his business.
 He knew he needed to update his systems if he wanted to remain competitive, and was keen to make best use of modern technology, but didn’t know where to start.